💬

 1.5.
 New camping unit

-Any new Camping Unit must be previously authorized by the Estate before entering the campsite.
-In particular, photos of any new Camping Unit must be provided to the Estate.
+Any new Camping Unit must be authorized by the Estate before entering the campsite.
+In particular, photos of any new Camping Unit must be provided to the Estate, along with a detailed description allowing its identification and a copy of the current registrations.

 1.6.
 Other facilities

-Any tent is prohibited, even temporarily or for the purpose of housing Guests or Visitors.
+Any tent is prohibited, even temporarily or for the purpose of lodging Guests or Visitors, with the exception of Zone G which accepts one additional tent for a tented traveler at the applicable daily rate.

-The maximum size allowed for a gazebo is 12' by 12', with a maximum height of 9'.
-The accessory must not obstruct the neighbor's view, and it is forbidden to close it with a canvas in the owner's absence.
+The maximum size allowed for a gazebo is 12' by 12', with a maximum height of 9'6".
+It must not obstruct the neighbor's view and it is forbidden to close it with a canvas in the owner's absence.
 Mosquito nets are permitted.

 A rigid awning is permitted.
-The length must not exceed the length of the camping unit, the height must not exceed the maximum height of 9 feet, the depth must be 8 feet maximum, and the height of the floor from the ground must not exceed the height of the base of the unit door.
+The length must not exceed the length of the camping unit, the height must not exceed the height of the camping unit, the depth must be a maximum of 8 feet, and the floor height from the ground must not exceed the height of the base of the unit door.
+For a rigid angled awning, the highest point must be a maximum of 6 inches higher than the camping unit.

-Fences demarcating the property are prohibited.
-Existing fences must be removed if damaged; repairs are not possible.
-They must be removed upon transfer of ownership.
-The Estate reserves the right to require the removal of a fence for security and planning purposes.
+Fences demarcating the grounds are prohibited.
+Existing fences must be removed if damaged; there is no possibility of repair, and they must be removed upon transfer of the order holder.
+The Estate reserves the right to require the removal of a fence for security and urban planning purposes.

 2. Standards for camping units

-The ID card must be presented at each entry and exit by all occupants of the car.
-The card must also be presented to the Domaine employees upon request.
+The access card must be presented at each entry and exit by all occupants of the car.
+The access card must also be presented to the Domaine employees upon request.

 2.2.
 Personal information

-The Contract between the Client and the Estate includes the granting of an access card, valid for one (1) vehicle only.
-The access card is valid for the duration of the client's order.
+The Contract between the Client and the Estate includes the granting of a sticker, valid for one (1) vehicle only.
+The sticker is valid for the entire season.

-Any additional vehicle or electric mobility device (cube, trailer, electric cart, electric bicycle, electric scooter, tricycle, etc.) must have a sticker to be eligible for the site.
-Any sticker for an additional vehicle or equipment subject to the applicable regulations will be subject to the applicable rates.
+Any additional vehicle (cube truck, boat, trailer, electric cart, etc.) must have a sticker to be eligible for the site.
+Any sticker for an additional vehicle will be subject to the applicable rates and the Estate reserves the sole discretion to issue or not a sticker.

 3.2.
 Parking the vehicle